For an introduction to emissions inventories and why they matter, please see EPA’s Fact Sheet

 Oct.
 16, 2019: DEQ and ENTEK meet to discuss Emissions Inventory

 Feb.
-7, 2020: ENTEK letter submitted along with requested TCE service components and fugitive emissions data.
+7, 2020: ENTEK submits letter and requested TCE service components and fugitive emissions data.